fluree/docs.flur.ee/content/db_intro.md

 - `person` - will hold names/handles for the people that are chatting
 - `chatMessage` - will hold the chat message content
 - `chatComment` - will hold comments about messages

-Every transaction item must have an `_id` attribute to refer to the entity we are attempting to create/update.
-An `_id` can either be an existing entity's unique numeric ID, a two-tuple of a unique attribute+value, or a tempid.
-A tempid can simply be the stream name, i.e. `_stream` or it can be a stream name with unique reference.
-To make a unique tempid, just append the stream with any non-valid stream character (anything other than a-z, A-Z, 0-9, _) followed by anything else.
-For example, `_stream$1` or `_stream&stream-one`.

 Here we use a tempid as we are creating new entities in the system stream named `_stream`. `_stream` is a system stream/table that holds the configured streams, and `_attribute` likewise for attributes.